 What is The Value of a Tree

 The value of a tree was published by the present author in 1979 in the Indian Biologist in Vol. XI, No. 1-2, pp 73.79.
-For the first time, the intrinsic value of a tree was determined on the basis of a various environmental benefits and services derived from a tree during its life span of 50 years and its amount was $196,250 calculated at the market rate that prevailed in 1979.
+For the first time, the intrinsic value of a tree was determined based on various environmental benefits and services derived from a tree during its lifespan of 50 years and its amount was $196,250 calculated at the market rate that prevailed in 1979.

 When we estimate the conventional value of a tree we only count the total weight and quality of timber or fruit or biomass it produced and that could be sold in the market.

 It was noted in the aforesaid 1979 calculation that all these together hardly make about 0.3% of the real value of a tree.
 Other benefits that are being derived from the tree in our society are totally overlooked.
 If we count these items at the prevailing market price in 2012, the value of a tree would be increased more than 20 times.